Computational Thinking#

 For some simple tasks we can solve and implement the problem simultaneously, there is no harm in not distinguishing the tasks.
 For some people computational thinking comes naturally, and they can solve and implement more complicated tasks instinctively.
 However, for most there comes a point when this approach becomes problematic.

 The consequence of not separating out these two skills is that you don’t realise that when you sit down to write a new piece of code, you are simultaneously doing both tasks.
 You can’t write any code until you know what you want that code to do.
-If you ever go to write some code and you find yourself hovering over the keyboard, it likely this pause is you thinking through what you want the code to do.
-By not separating the tasks in your mind means that when you inevitably hit upon a bug or error in your code, it is hard to distill whether it is a problem with the code (wrong syntax for example) or whether is a problem with the solution you are trying to implement.
+If you ever go to write some code and you find yourself hovering over the keyboard, it is likely this pause is you thinking through what you want the code to do.
+By not separating the tasks in your mind, it means that when you inevitably hit upon a bug or error in your code, it is hard to distil whether it is a problem with the code (wrong syntax for example) or whether is a problem with the solution you are trying to implement.
 Remember, the computer will always do exactly as you ask.
-If it is not behavior as your predicted or desired, you are probably not asking it to do the right thing.
+If it is not behaving as you predicted or desired, you are probably not asking it to do the right thing.

 The purpose of this workshop is to step back from coding and focus on how to design computational solutions.
 We will cover some fundamental concepts and techniques related to designing computer programs.
 Our intention is to encourage you to code with more forethought, and be able to delineate which errors relate to the construction of the code and which errors relate to the construction of the solution.
 In this way you should become a more effective coder and trouble shooter.